Cycling UK Lincolnshire History

 Note: Bill (William) Hallgarth was the father to Chris Hallgarth who was the DA's Auditor for many years and father to Vivienne DeVries (née Hallgarth) who held the roles of Magazine Editor and elected Chair 1998-1999.

 The DA soon dissolved but a flourishing section remained in Lincoln.
 In 1952-1953 Mollie Pughe contacted National Office and wrote to as many Lincolnshire members as possible to gain support for re-forming a Lincolnshire DA.
-After meetings in Lincoln and Grimsby there were enough signatures required to form a DA.
+After meetings in Lincoln and Grimsby there were enough signatories required to form a DA.
 She wanted Lincoln to be the centre with Grimsby and Grantham forming additional sections.
 Mollie Pughe produced the first Link Magazine in 1953 and the publication continued for a number of years.

 The CTC Handbook 1954 (printed in 1953) gave details of the 'Proposed' Lincolnshire DA, the colours changing to a now familiar Lincoln Green and Orange.
 Miss M. Cox of Stanley Street, Lincoln was appointed DA Secretary.